ambiot/ambd_sdk/project/realtek_amebaD_va0_example/example_sources/UART/raw/uart_stream_dma/readme.txt

 This example shows:
 1. The UART Rev DMA mode is used to receive characters from the PC, and then loopback them to the PC.

+Note that buffer length should be integral multiple of 32 bytes, and buffer address should be 32 bytes aligned when using DMA.